thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

     Whichever you choose, you can later filter out documents by metadata filtering over the `anki_mode` key.

+* `--audio_backend`:
+    * either 'whisper' or 'deepgram' to transcribe audio.
+Not taken into account for the filetype "youtube" but for "local_audio"

 * `--whisper_lang`:
     * if using whisper to transcribe an audio file, this if the language specified to whisper